dustinrouillard/.github/README.md

 #### Hi there, welcome to my GitHub profile 👋

-My name's Dustin, I'm 20 years old, live in Vancouver, Canada, and I'm the CTO and Co-Founder of [Notify Technology, Inc.](https://notify.me)
+The name's Dustin, I'm 20 years old, currently living in Vancouver, Canada, and I'm the CTO & Co-Founder of [Notify Technology, Inc.](https://notify.me)

 I'm a self-taught Software Engineer who is obsessed with scalable infrastructure, kubernetes is seriously part of my life now.